moseskarunia/cornerstone/README.md

 # Cornerstone

-Set up your app development with a proper architecture without having to write a lot of boilerplate code.
+A library written in pure dart to help devs set up dart projects with a proper architecture without having to write a lot of boilerplate code.
 Inspired by clean architecture.

 # Objectives